Richard Hambleton: Gallery works

 After his public art, Hambleton produced a variation of his "shadow" work, showing his "Shadowman" as a sort of "rodeo man", or rugged "Marlboro Man", often riding a bucking horse.
 This series was painted on canvas and other materials, where they could be displayed as works of art.
 Inspired by the Marlboro magazine advertisements, which in some ways exploited the image of a uniquely "American hero" to sell its product, Hambleton appropriated and modified the image to create a new series of work.

+Hambleton showed at the Piezo Electric Gallery during the Lower East Side art movement of 1983–1985.
+He showed in 1984 at the Salvatore Ala Gallery in NYC when it was noted by The New York Times the artist began to start concentrating on studio painting after "gaining a reputation for his urban works, notably shadowy figures painted on walls of New York buildings."
+Criticism of his new emphasis on studio works defined his style, "Hambleton can handle paint.
+When he throws white or black on the canvas, his waves break, his rodeo rider bucks, a man shot seems blown apart.”

 In the early nineties, Hambleton began to withdraw from the art scene.
 Many of his friends and collaborators, including Jean-Michel Basquiat and Keith Haring, had died.
 Hambleton "became increasingly weary of the art business" and its impact on his artistic freedoms.
 In 2007, a solo exhibition was produced, featuring the "Beautiful Paintings" at Woodward Gallery in NYC.

 Hambleton stated that this work was a reaction against the abundance of figurative painting displayed in galleries at the time, to which he chose not include figurative work of his own.
 Hambleton said that he also intentionally sought out a different mood, "with a different sensibility," from his previous work.